Dectech/DectechR/README.md

 * dectechXmlToDataframe (convert Questback output to a dataframe)
 * unpackUserVariable (Split a custom variable (e.g. "1\*3\*5\*7") into multiple columns)
 * addMobile (to identify mobile users)
-* runUnivariate (run a series of univariate models)
+* getUnivariate (run a series of univariates on a model)

 ### Style guide